Experts Report Nicaraguan systematic Human Rights Violations To UN - UrduPoint

 More than 100,000 people fled into exile.

-Nicaragua has jailed hundreds of real and perceived opponents since then and shuttered more than 3,500 religious and other NGOs, including the local Red Cross, the Boy Scouts and even universities -- often also seizing their assets.
+Nicaragua has jailed hundreds of real and perceived opponents since then and shuttered more than 3,500 religious and other non-governmental organizations, including the local Red Cross, the Boy Scouts and even universities -- often also seizing their assets.

 Managua views the 2018 protests as part of an attempted coup promoted by Washington, and claims they were funded by NGOs.

-Ortega, a 78-year-old former Marxist firebrand sanctioned by the United States, has governed Nicaragua since 2007, winning three successive reelections and tightening his grip on key state institutions.
+Ortega, a 78-year-old former Marxist firebrand under US sanctions, has governed Nicaragua since 2007, winning three successive reelections and tightening his grip on key state institutions.

 He and his wife now have "total control" over the judicial branch, according to the report.